Duffew/battleships/README.md

 ### Bugs
 #### Resolved Bugs
-During development I identified a bug where the programme did not seem to generating the correct number of ships based upon the board size - 20% of the board cells should be ships.
+During development I identified a bug where the programme did not seem to generate the correct number of ships based upon the board size - 20% of the board cells should be ships.
 For a 5 by 5 board, there should be 5 ships, but as the screenshot below shows, sometimes the programme would generate fewer ships than that.

 ![bug 1 - the problem](screenshots/battle_bugs_1_problem.png)